medvm/widevine_keys/README.md

+Works only if the site does not require specific json-formatted data in the license request.
+If you want to add support for your site, write to issues specifying the required json-formatted fields and the algorithm for their formation (if not static).

+Further about kinonpoisk (hello to compatriots):
 Not working yet.
 It is necessary to find out how the POST request is signed (the signature field in the request payload).
 It looks like a simple hash of sha1, but from the looks of it, this is not it, but the Amazon's AWS Signature Version 4.
 Or I am doing something wrong and everything is much easier...